-There are no National Cycle Network (NCN) routes (OS Maps), paved footpaths, bus stops, or other pedestrian facilities along the A9 within the scheme extent.
+There are no National Cycle Network (NCN) routes (OS Maps), core paths (Scotland's Environment) or walking routes as listed on WalkHighlands

+(WalkHighlands) within the scheme extents.
+There are also no paved footpaths, bus stops, or other pedestrian facilities along the A86 within the scheme extent.